zendframework/zf2-documentation/docs/languages/en/modules/zend.service.live-docx.rst

     unset($mailMerge);

 This produces two files (``license-agreement-page-1.png`` and ``license-agreement-page-2.png``) and writes them to disk in the same directory as the executable *PHP* file.

 .. image:: ../images/zend.service.livedocx.mailmerge.bitmaps-documentpage1_zoom.png

 license-agreement-page-1.png.

 .. image:: ../images/zend.service.livedocx.mailmerge.bitmaps-documentpage2_zoom.png

 license-agreement-page-2.png.

 .. _zend.service.livedocx.mailmerge.templates-types:

 For executable demo applications, which illustrate the above, please take a look at ``/demos/ZendService/LiveDocx/MailMerge/bitmaps``.

 Local vs. Remote Templates
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

-Templates can be stored **locally**, on the client machine, or **remotely**, on the server.
+Templates can be stored **locally**, on the client machine, or **remotely**, by LiveDocx.
 There are advantages and disadvantages to each approach.

-In the case that a template is stored locally, it must be transfered from the client to the server on every request.
+In the case that a template is stored locally, it must be transfered from the client to LiveDocx on every request.
 If the content of the template rarely changes, this approach is inefficient.
-Similarly, if the template is several megabytes in size, it may take considerable time to transfer it to the server.
+Similarly, if the template is several megabytes in size, it may take considerable time to transfer it to LiveDocx.
 Local template are useful in situations in which the content of the template is constantly changing.

 The following code illustrates how to use a local template.